The process of restaining a cedar fence with a roller to restore the wood and protect it from the elements.

 Continue this process until the fence is all stained.

-Allow the fence to dry and apply a second coat if needed or recommended by the manufacture.
+Allow the fence to dry and apply a second coat if needed or recommended by the manufacturer.

 Does seeing the project on video help?
 Well you’re in luck, here’s my Youtube video: